-- Increase the service life of your Guide Bar and Chain by: - -Using the saw properly and as recommended in this manual. - -Maintaining the correct Chain Tension, page 9.
+- Increase the service life of your Guide Bar and Chain by: - -Using the saw properly and as recommended in this manual. - ---Maintaining the correct Chain Tension.
+See "Chain Tension."

 Avoid accidental starting.
 Always unplug the saw from the power source before cleaning or performing any maintenance to the saw or when not in use.